pavankjadda/Angular-WebApp-ServiceNow/README.md

     * Search for `com.snc.platform.security.oauth` and you should see **OAuth 2.0** plugin and click on **Install**
 3. Once activated, search for `oauth` in application menus and select `Application Registries` and Click on `New` button to create new OAuth client
 4. Select **Create an OAuth API endpoint for external clients** from the list and fill the client details.
 Enter name of the registry as **Angular-Test** and Redirect URL as **http://localhost:4200** and click on **Create** button
-5. Make sure the user has REST API access and assigned `snc_platform_rest_api_access` role.
+5. Make sure the user has REST API access and assigned `snc_platform_rest_api_access` and `admin` role.
 If not refer to ServiceNow user guide and add role to the user.
 6. Test the created OAuth client with Postman or curl.
 ```
 $ curl -d "grant_type=password&client_id=<Client Id>&client_secret=<Client secret>&username=<UserId>&password=<Password>"   -H "Content-Type: application/x-www-form-urlencoded" https://devxxxxx.service-now.com/oauth_token.do